broadinstitute/cromwell/docs/optimizations/CheckpointFiles.md

 ## Backend Support

-Cromwell supports the `checkpointFile` attribute on the following backends:
+Cromwell supports the `checkpointFile` attribute on the Google Batch backend

-* The Google PAPIv2 (alpha1) backend
-* The Google Life Sciences (beta) backend